-Working from provided specifications and wireframes or other direction, create custom frontend web design comps in Sketch (we are looking into switching to Figma).
+Working from provided specifications and wireframes or other direction, create custom frontend web design comps in Sketch (we are also open to switching to Figma).
 If you are used to primarily designing within the context of a theme someone else built, this job is probably not a match.

 - Communicate regularly and as scheduled with the project team

 - Create full custom designs using a design system, with a basic understanding of the underlying frontend code (you don’t need to be an HTML/CSS expert)

 - Create breakpoints and comps for desktop, mobile, and in-between

 - Conduct internal presentations and attend internal critiques/reviews